wp-cli/wp-cli/README.md

 	wp theme [list|details|activate|help] ...
 ```

-So this tells us that there are 4 commands installed: google-sitemap, core, home and plugins.
+So this tells us which commandsa are installed: eg. google-sitemap, core, home, ...
 Between brackets you can see their sub commands.

 Let's for example try to install the hello dolly plugin from Wordpress: `./wp plugins install hello-dolly`.